 You have the right to decline all or part of the self-help without affecting your grant or scholarship.
 However, the amount of self-help you decline will become part of your family’s contribution to educational expenses.

-Note that after accepted students have deposited and Furman network credentials have been created and sent to the students, reviewing and accepting/declining financial aid awards are done online at MyFurman.
+Note that after accepted students have deposited and Furman network credentials have been created and sent to the students, reviewing and accepting/declining financial aid awards are done online through the Financial Aid Dashboard.

 Federal regulations require any outside scholarships to be reported to the Office of Financial Aid.
 Outside scholarships will be applied to the semester in which it is received unless otherwise indicated by the donor.
 When necessary, the self-help portions of your financial aid package (loans and federal work-study) will be reduced rather than reducing grants or other scholarships.
 In rare cases, some grants and scholarships may be reduced if the amount of an outside scholarship is such that all self-help aid has been eliminated from a student’s financial aid package and the total amount of grants and scholarships exceeds the Cost of Attendance.